themegrill/spacious/readme.txt

 Get free support at http://themegrill.com/support-forum

 = Theme Features Usage =
-All available options can be used from Appearance->Theme Options
+All available options can be used from Appearance->Customize

 /**********************************************************/